proverbio8/serverless-backend-demo/README.md

 - Run `yarn` to install the project dependencies
 - Run `yarn sls deploy` to deploy this stack to AWS

+## Linting
+- Prettier and ESLint is run before you can run `git add` using Husky hook.
+- Run `npm run lint:fix` to fix linting and prettier manually

 ## Testing
 This repository runs unit tests as well as integration tests using serverless offline.
 - Run `npm test`

+## Deployment
+This repository uses Github Actions to deploy lambdas to AWS and has 3 environments `dev, test, prod`.

 ## Documentation
 This repository uses Swagger to document available functions.
-Please refer to /docs/index.html or visit the Github page
+Please refer to `/docs/index.html` or visit the Github page